 Continuing Education Courses: In order to keep their license current, contractors are oftentimes required to attend continuing education courses.
 This allows them to stay up to date with new codes, ethical business practices, and safety requirements.
 These courses benefit consumers through higher quality job performances, fewer customer complaints; less potential for liability and increased job site efficiency.

-Contractors License Laws: Before undertaking a construction project with the help of a contractor, it’s to your benefit to understand what licensing requirements must be met by a contractor, rather than simply taking their word for it.
+Contractor License Laws: Before undertaking a construction project with the help of a contractor, it’s to your benefit to understand what licensing requirements must be met by a contractor, rather than simply taking their word for it.
 States like Florida, Kansas, Louisiana, and Ohio do not require a state license for contractors.
 Other states leave issuing of contractor licenses to individual counties and contractors must get a license for each county.
 Still, others require licenses for only large-scale projects over a certain dollar amount.